External Examiner Reports

-External examiners are required to submit at least one report annually to the Head of Academic Affairs, Level 6, Administration Building, Queen’s University Belfast, BT7 1NN.
-In order to allow programme teams to consider the report as part of the Annual Programme Review process, reports should be submitted by 1 August (UG programmes) or 31 December (PGT programmes).
+External examiners are required to submit one report annually, to the Head of Academic Affairs, Level 6, Administration Building, Queen’s University Belfast, BT7 1NN.

-The University has standard report forms for external examiners to use, one for External Examiner Subject Report Form and one for External Examiner Programme Report Form.
+The University has standard report forms for external examiners to use, an External Examiner Subject Report Form and an External Examiner Programme Report Form.
 External examiners holding both subject and programme appointments should complete both reports.
 The report forms seek to elicit answers to a particular range of questions for programme enhancement and quality assurance purposes.
-It is essential that all relevant sections of the report form are completed – both the ‘tick box’ questions and the sections which require written comments.
-Any additional sheets of paper used should be clearly referenced and signed.
+It is essential that all relevant sections of the report form are completed – both the ‘tick box’ questions and the sections that require written comments.
+External examiners should clearly reference and sign any additional sheets of paper used.

-The Secretaries to Boards of Examiners are responsible for ensuring that external examiners are provided with the relevant form for completion.
-Forms may be obtained directly from the links above.
+The Secretaries to Boards of Examiners are responsible for providing external examiners with the relevant form for completion.
+External examiners may also obtain forms directly from the links above.

 External examiners may submit a confidential report in addition to the main report.
-This will not be copied to the Head of School without prior permission from the external examiner.
-The external examiner should make the confidential comments on a separate sheet and mark it clearly with the heading ‘confidential report’.
-Confidential reports should be addressed to the Vice-Chancellor.
+Academic Affairs will not copy this to the Head of School without prior permission from the external examiner.
+The external examiner should:

-At the end of their period of appointment, external examiners are asked to submit a final report, commenting on developments which have taken place within the subject area examined, the implementation of any previous recommendations, and/or any ongoing concerns.
-This report is in addition to the annual report and, as there is no pro-forma for this report, it may be completed in any form the external examiner deems appropriate.
-Final reports will be made available to incoming external examiners.
+At the end of their period of appointment, external examiners should submit a final report, commenting on developments that have taken place within the subject area, the implementation of any previous recommendations, and/or any ongoing concerns.
+This report is in addition to the annual report and, as there is no pro-forma for this report, external examiners may complete this report in any form deemed appropriate.
+The School should make final reports available to incoming external examiners.

 Responses to the Report